Kamirus/purescript-selda/guide/SimpleE2E.md

 ```

 Now we will finally write the `main` that will interpret our `app`.
-We start with getting the database connection ready.
+We start by preparing a connection to the database.

 ```purescript
 main ∷ Effect Unit